 Having more data can be beneficial to all businesses.
 With more information at your disposal, you can make better business decisions.
 Web scraping can help you get your hands on a lot of public data, which you can use to benefit your business in different ways.

 If you decide to start using web scraping tools, it’s essential to also use a proxy parser so that you can stay safe.
 In this article, we’ll discuss web scraping more fully.
 This includes what it’s used for, some of the benefits and why you should use proxies while harvesting data.
-We’ll also touch on data parsing, but you can read this article for more detailed information.
+We’ll also touch on data parsing.

 Web scraping is a legitimate way for businesses to gather valuable public data.
 Web scraping or web harvesting, as it’s also known, is the process of collecting large amounts of data from across the web and compiling it into a single format.
 By having this information in one format, such as a spreadsheet, you can evaluate and interpret the data.
 This is an excellent way for businesses to get valuable insights into the market, trends, competition and more.